abrotman/related-domains-by-dns/rdbd.md

   Parent Domain.
 * `k`: The public key published for this selector, encoded using base64.

-A sample TXT record for the parent domain of `example.com`:
+A sample RDBD record for the parent domain of `example.com`:

 "v=RDBD1;s=2018a;
 k=MIIBIjANBgkqhkiG9w0BAQEFAAOCAQ8AMIIBCgKCAQEA2LNjBAdNAtZOMdd3hl